 Electronic reporting system.
-The Department of Consumer and Industry Services would have to establish, by rule, an electronic system for monitoring schedule 2, 3, 4, and 5 controlled substances that were dispensed in the state by veterinarians, pharmacists, and dispensing "prescribers" or that were dispensed to an address in the state by a pharmacy licensed in the state.
-CIS would require a veterinarian, pharmacist, or prescribing dispenser to utilize the electronic data transmittal process developed by CIS's contractor.
+The Department of Community Health would have to establish, by rule, an electronic system for monitoring schedule 2, 3, 4, and 5 controlled substances that were dispensed in the state by veterinarians, pharmacists, and dispensing "prescribers" or that were dispensed to an address in the state by a pharmacy licensed in the

+(Note: Apparently, it is intended that the state.
+Department of Consumer and Industry Services administer this provision; a floor amendment is expected to be offered to reflect this intent.)
 The rules would have to provide an appropriate electronic format for the reporting of data including patient identifiers, the name of the controlled substance dispensed, the date of dispensing, the quantity dispensed, the prescriber, and the dispenser.
-A veterinarian, pharmacist, or prescribing dispenser would not have to pay a new fee dedicated to the operation of the system, nor would he or she be responsible for any additional costs for transmitting data to CIS.
+The rules would not require a veterinarian, pharmacist, or dispensing prescriber to pay a new fee dedicated to the operation of the system, and DCH would be responsible for the transmission costs of the system.
 The bill would specify that the rules would exempt from the reporting requirements the administration of a controlled substance directly to a patient.
 Moreover, a prescriber dispensing a controlled substance in a quantity adequate to treat a patient for up to 48 hours from a licensed health facility or agency would be exempt from the reporting requirements.
 Otherwise, reporting would be mandatory for a pharmacist, veterinarian, and dispensing prescriber.
 However, the department could issue a written waiver for use of the electronic system to any pharmacist, veterinarian, or dispensing prescriber who established grounds that he or she was unable to use the electronic system.
-The department would require the applicant for the waiver to report the required information in a manner approved by the department.
+The department would have to require the applicant for the waiver to report the required information in a manner approved by the department.